How Long Do Home Insurance Claims Stay on Your Record?

 How many claims are too many?

-In general, you usually are ok with one claim in the last 5 years, especially if it is a low penalty claim above.
-Since 1 in 20 homeowners file a home insurance claim each year, there is a reasonable chance of having one claim on your 5 year claim history.
+One claim in the last five years is OK, especially if it is a low penalty claim above.
+Since 1 in 20 homeowners file a home insurance claim each year, there is a reasonable chance of having one claim on your five-year claim history.
 Two claims in 5 years are where carriers start getting more sensitive and start charging more.
-Greater than two insurance claims in the last 5 years makes finding home insurance far more difficult.
+More than two insurance claims in the last five years make finding home insurance far more difficult.

 At your service,